Hitomi Ishikawa: After resuming activities after a hiatus

 After being released from the hospital, Hitomi's contract with Watanabe Productions was terminated and she left the entertainment industry.
 However, she returned to work in 1988.
 At the time, there were severe prejudices against Hepatitis B sufferers in Japan, and while, in her own case, she had become a carrier of Hepatitis B through mother-to-child transmission, she suffered hardships due to misunderstandings and prejudice about the disease.
 The most painful thing for her was that after she made her illness public, people would refuse to shake her hand in the street, and she was told by her swimming class attendees to "quit classes because the disease will spread if we swim in the same pool".

 A big fan of Tora-san from the movie Otoko wa Tsurai yo, she and her friend Yuko Saito went on a "Shibamata tour" around the Shibamata area where the movie was shot.
 In March 1990, while visiting a hotel lounge for a newspaper interview, she encountered Kiyoshi Atsumi, who played Tora-san.
 They exchanged with autographes.

 In 1993 (at the age of 34), she married Naoki Yamada, a composer and arranger who had been in her backing band since her debut.
 They did not have a wedding ceremony, but instead went on a trip to Belgium together.
 Since then, she has been active in family-oriented activities, such as appearing on the NHK Educational TV program Mother and Child TV Time for two years from 1997 (performing with her stuffed toy Nyanchoo).

-Since then, he has released a CD album with Japanese guitar ichigoichikai, and has also given lectures on AIDS and hepatitis, and has written a book about his battle with illness called "Let's Swim Together" ("Shueisha").
+Since then, he has released a CD album with Japanese guitar ichigoichie, and has also given lectures on AIDS and hepatitis, and has written a book about his battle with illness called "Let's Swim Together" ("Shueisha").